The first time I ever made a quiche, it was something next to a disaster.

 Tasty, but not what I wanted.
 Especially when I found a dried bean hidden somewhere in the crust that I had missed when I painstakingly removed all the other ones.

 I’ve made my mistakes.
 Too many to count.
 Like all those dried beans I kept finding…

-But with Foodal’s helpful article on perfecting your pie game, I now understand all that went wrong, and how to avoid these mistakes in my next round of baking.
+But with Foodal’s helpful article on perfecting your pie game (and the occasional recipe for a crustless quiche for when I’m really desperate), I now understand all that went wrong, and how to avoid these mistakes in my next round of baking.

 Better late than never!

 I know to not overwork the dough, to thoroughly chill my crust before baking to reduce the risk of shrinking, and to line the crust with parchment paper.
 Before putting the weights on top.

 The quiche I had been hoping for all along!